 Feb 2020: Final

-The final version has been built according to the all previous discussion, notes, and survey responses.
+The final version has been built according to all previous discussions, notes, and survey responses.

-Special thanks are due to Dr Clara Novo, Stem cell researcher at The Babraham Institute, Babraham Research Campus, Cambridge, for her valuable time spent to discuss publications related to this project.
+Special thanks are due to Dr. Clara Novo, Stem cell researcher at The Babraham Institute, Babraham Research Campus, Cambridge, for her valuable time discussing publications related to this project.

-We would like to thank Hannah Star Rogers, Margot Mcmahon, Roberta Gerling Moro, Gina Czarnecki, Ana Peraica, Adam Zaretsky, Michael Edel, Eitan Mendelowitz, and Paz Tornero for their valuable comments and contributions.
+We want to thank Hannah Star Rogers, Margot Mcmahon, Roberta Gerling Moro, Gina Czarnecki, Ana Peraica, Adam Zaretsky, Michael Edel, Eitan Mendelowitz, and Paz Tornero for their valuable comments and contributions.

-For more information, please contact us via the contact box on the homepage :)
+For more information, don't hesitate to get in touch with us via the contact box on the homepage :)

 © 2020 | Diaa Ahmed Mohamed Ahmedien | All rights reserved